You may also enjoy my Invisible Illness ‘PoNETry’ – click here

 Holiday: Late September (it was booked and I felt OK, why not!)

-Further MDT assessment: 1- 7 October
+Further MDT assessment and consultations: 1- 7 October

 Bland Liver Embolisation: 19 October